Craft

 FAQs — Create categories, add questions and answers, toggle published/quick-help status.
 Handles the Free plan's 5-FAQ limit gracefully.

-Guides — Create guide categories and articles with rich text (Studio plan).
+Guides — Create guide categories and articles with rich text (Pro plan).
 Auto-generates URL slugs.

 Changelog — Draft, publish, unpublish, and delete changelog entries with version tags and release dates (Pro plan).